StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Limitations and Broader Impact

 \subsection{Limitations}

-\paragraph{Detector coverage.} Our evaluation covers three detector families (fine-tuned classifier, zero-shot statistical, paired-LM).
+\paragraph{Detector coverage.} Our evaluation covers four detectors spanning supervised, zero-shot statistical, paired-LM, and benchmark-provided paradigms.
 We do not evaluate against watermark-based detectors~\cite{kirchenbauer2023watermark}, which embed signals during generation and may be more robust to paraphrasing attacks.
 Evaluating StealthRL against watermarked text is an important direction for future work.

 \paragraph{Dataset diversity.} We evaluate on a single benchmark (MAGE) in English.
 Broader coverage across datasets (RAID~\cite{dugan2024raidsharedbenchmarkrobust}), domains, and languages is needed to establish generalizability.
 The MAGE benchmark, while diverse, may not capture all deployment scenarios.